prorevizor/noc/docs/en/docs/reference/concepts/network-segment/index.md

     MO6 --- MO4
 ```

-Pure *Ring* topology is rather expensive, as any Object must be
+Pure _Ring_ topology is rather expensive, as any Object must be
 capable of forwarding all ring's traffic and is not very flexible
 to expanding port space.
-So real networks tends to use combined *Ring* and
+So real networks tends to use combined _Ring_ and
-*Tree* topology, while segment's backbone is the common *Ring* combined
+_Tree_ topology, while segment's backbone is the common _Ring_ combined
-with small *expansion trees*, attached to *Ring* nodes.
+with small _expansion trees_, attached to _Ring_ nodes.
 Port expansion
 is performed with cheap switches contained within same PoP with backbone nodes.

 .. todo::
 Show Ring-and-Tree topology and describe fault propagation

-NOC performs neat auto-layout of *Ring* segment maps and proper :term:`RCA`
+NOC performs neat auto-layout of _Ring_ segment maps and proper [RCA](../../../glossary.md#rca)

 ### Mesh

-*Mesh* is the common graph which is not *Tree*, *Forest* or *Ring*
+_Mesh_ is the common graph which is not _Tree_, _Forest_ or _Ring_

 ```mermaid
 graph TB